We want you to be able to use our website in your own way.

 Many of our videos are ‘talking heads’ with the content delivered through speech.
 Some videos will benefit from having an audio description for visually impaired people.

-Over the summer of 2019, we will be piloting how to deliver audio description and expect to include it in all new videos from January 2020.
+We have been piloting how to deliver audio description and expect to start including it in new videos from spring 2020.

 We will review existing videos to see if they require audio description.
 This review will include looking at how often the videos are viewed, and if we have the original video files we can edit.
 We will update this statement with details of this before September 2020.

 Audio streams do not have transcripts